Small towns near London you can reach by train

 bookshop uk.jpg

-Direct trains from London King’s Cross take around 1 hour 15 minutes, which changes how the weekend feels entirely.
-You can leave London later on a Friday and still arrive with time to eat and walk.
-That alone makes Stamford a strong option for short breaks.
+Direct trains from London King’s Cross take around 1 hour 15 minutes, which changes the feel of the whole weekend.
+You can leave London later on a Friday and still arrive with time to walk through the centre, find somewhere to eat, and ease into the place rather than rushing to catch up.

 antique shop uk

-Coastal towns that stay calm once the trains empty
+Coastal towns that stay calm into the evening

 architecture uk

-Evenings in Rye are quieter than in Deal and need a little awareness.
-There are good places to eat, but options narrow later at night, especially midweek.
-Planning dinner earlier and letting the evening taper naturally suits the town better than trying to stretch it.
+Evenings are quieter than somewhere like Deal, and that’s the one part that needs a bit of thought.
+There are good places to eat, but not loads of them, and if you leave it too late, your options narrow quickly, especially midweek.
+It works better if you eat earlier and let the evening taper off rather than trying to stretch it.

 Small towns that suit travelling alone particularly well